< Back

 • Flow is the speed at which the ventilator delivers breaths, reported in breaths per minute.

-• Minute ventilation is a measurement of the amount of air that enters the lungs per minute - a product of RR multiplied by tidal volume.
+• Minute ventilation is a measurement of the amount of air that enters the lungs per minute - a product of RR multiplied by TV.

 • Oxygenation is an intervention that increases the delivery of O2 to the lungs, allowing diffusion into the bloodstream.
-In mechanical ventilation, this is accomplished through modifications to the FiO2 percentage or PEEP.
+In MV, this is accomplished through modifications to the FiO2 percentage or PEEP.

 • Peak pressure is the pressure achieved during inspiration when that air is being pushed into the lungs.
 Peak pressure measures airway resistance.

-• The plateau pressure is the pressure imposed on the small airways and alveoli during mechanical ventilation.
+• The plateau pressure is the pressure imposed on the small airways and alveoli during MV.
 An increase in plateau pressure puts the patient at risk of alveolar rupture.

-• Positive end-expiratory pressure, or PEEP, is the positive pressure remaining in the lungs at the end of exhalation.
+• PEEP is the positive pressure remaining in the lungs at the end of exhalation.
 PEEP keeps the alveoli open and promotes gas exchange.

-• Tidal volume is the amount of air that moves in or out of the lungs with each respiratory cycle.
-Ventilator settings should be adjusted to deliver tidal volumes large enough to adequately ventilate the patient, but not large enough to induce traumatic lung injury.
-The current standard is to use tidal volumes of 6 mL/kg to protect lungs from trauma.
-On average, this equates to tidal volumes around 500 mL in a healthy adult male (average of 83 kg or 183 lb) and 400 mL in a healthy adult female (average of 67 kg or 147 lb).
+• TV is the amount of air that moves in or out of the lungs with each respiratory cycle.
+Ventilator settings should be adjusted to deliver TVs large enough to ventilate the patient adequately but not large enough to induce traumatic lung injury.
+The current standard is to use TVs of 6 mL/kg to protect lungs from trauma.
+On average, this equates to TVs of around 500 mL in a healthy adult male (average of 83 kg or 183 pounds) and 400 mL in a healthy adult female (average of 67 kg or 147 pounds).

 Modes of Ventilation